department-of-veterans-affairs/veteran-facing-services-tools/README.md

 **Start here:**

-- Homebrew.
+- You need Homebrew.
 To install Homebrew, [follow these instructions](https://www.howtogeek.com/211541/homebrew-for-os-x-easily-installs-desktop-apps-and-terminal-utilities/)
-- Yarn.
+- You also need Yarn.
 To install Yarn, you'll use Homebrew.
 In Terminal, run `brew install yarn`

 **Clone the design-system repo:**